NateJacobs/Brickset-API/readme.txt

 3. Sets in space theme

 == Changelog ==

+= Version 1.1 =
+*	Add ability to update wanted and owned sets
+*	Add ability to update the quantity owned of a set
+*	Add ability to search a user's minifig collections
+*	Add ability to update wanted and owned minifigs
+*	Updated class name - BricksetAPIFunctions became BricksetAPISearch

 = Version 1.0 =
 *	Enter your Brickset API from the settings submenu.